 Every facility and travel nurse agency will have requirements for hiring.
-In this blog, we will share our requirements and advice on how to land your first travel nurse assignment as a new nursing graduate.
+In this blog, we share our requirements and advice on how to land your first travel nurse assignment as a new nursing graduate.

 Tips for building your RN experience:

 - Pay attention.
 If you recently started your first staff position, use the time to learn all you can.
 The more skills, knowledge, and confidence you acquire during that time and the more flexibility you demonstrate, the more opportunity you will have as a new traveler.

 - Create great references.
 Be the team player, the one who is willing to fill in, takes feedback like a champ, and makes life easier for managers.